Update: as of November 1st, 2023: the USD/VND rate is 24,567

 Kim Phat Thi Nghe Gold Shop

 Binh Thanh is also a very bustling district.
-If you found yourself coming there, those are some exchange spots that you can look for.
+If you find yourself coming there, those are some exchange spots that you can look for.
 Binh Thanh is right next to District 1.
-To get there from Le Thanh Ton Street, it takes approximately 1 hour of walking or just less than 30 minutes on a motorcycle.
-Roughly the same amount of time applies to travel from the Tan Son Nhat Airport to Binh Thanh District.
-On one of the routes from District 1 to Binh Thanh District - Nguyen Thi Minh Khai Street, you can spot the Saigon Zoo and Botanical Gardens.
+Getting there from Le Thanh Ton Street takes approximately 1 hour of walking or less than 30 minutes on a motorcycle.
+The exact time applies to travel from the Tan Son Nhat Airport to Binh Thanh District.
+On one of the routes from District 1 to Binh Thanh District – Nguyen Thi Minh Khai Street, you can spot the Saigon Zoo and Botanical Gardens.
 The entrance is just a hair away from Thi Nghe Bridge.

-If you got patience and time, it’s best to thoroughly inquire about the exchange rate of each spot.
+If you have patience and time, it’s best to inquire about each spot’s exchange rate thoroughly.
 There are many money exchange spots in Ho Chi Minh City, but of course, not all of them offer the same rate.
-To get the best rate, you should collect information by inquiring about the exchange spots about their exchange rate.
-Then after you have made your decision, you can start to exchange money
+You should collect information by inquiring about the exchange spots and their rates to get the best rate.
+Then, after you decide, you can start to exchange money.

-One more thing, the 20,000 note, and the 500,000 note look vaguely similar because of the blue shade.
-The differences are the numbers on the obverse, the print on the reverse, the shades of blue on each note and most noticeably the size of the note.
-Please pay special attention to this so you don’t make the mistake of paying the wrong note and get taken advantage of by bad people out there.
+One more thing: the 20,000 note and the 500,000 note look vaguely similar because of the blue shade.
+The differences are the numbers on the obverse, the print on the reverse, the shades of blue on each note, and most noticeably, the size of the note.
+Please pay special attention to this so you don’t make the mistake of paying the wrong note and getting taken advantage of by bad people out there.

 VND 20,000 and VND 500,000 notes

 Like in a safe investment, you wouldn’t want to put all of your assets into one place.
-Having too much cash on you might lead to some complications, like getting pickpocketed perhaps (Although if you got pickpocketed, losing money might be the least of your concern), or losing some money when exchanging Dong back to Dollars at the end of your trip.
-That means you don’t have to carry a big wad of cash with you.
+Having too much cash on you might lead to some complications, like getting pickpocketed, perhaps (Although if you got pickpocketed, losing money might be the least of your concerns), or losing some money when exchanging Dong back to Dollars at the end of your trip.
+That means you don’t have to carry a big wad of cash.
 However, in many money exchange spots in Ho Chi Minh City, the more you exchange, the better rate you will get.
 So, it’s vital to plan ahead how much cash you need to hold in hand.
-The kind of notes you get is important too.
+The kind of notes you get is essential too.

-Due to the nature of the strong US Dollars (or Euros and British Pounds), after an exchange, you will probably hold a hefty amount of Viet Nam Dong.
-Holding too many smaller notes will lead to the wad of cash situation.
+Due to the strong US Dollars (or Euros and British Pounds), you will probably hold a hefty amount of Viet Nam Dong after an exchange.
+Holding too many smaller notes will lead to a wad of cash situation.
 After all, you are traveling, not going to the strip club.
-But having only big notes, like the 500,000 ones may entice bad people out there to try and scam you.
-So try to find a balance, if possible, ask the exchange spot to give you the notes you want.
-Or better, you can find a reliable native to help you during the transactions, like our professional tour guide for example.
+But having only big notes, like the 500,000 ones, may entice bad people out there to try to scam you.
+So try to find a balance, and if possible, ask the exchange spot to give you the notes you want.
+Or better, you can find a reliable native to help you during the transactions, like our professional tour guide, for example.

-At the airport exchange places, it’s simple and convenient, you give them your currency and you receive back what it worth in Vietnam Dong.
-The bank will require your passport, airline ticket, and also inquire about your purpose of currency exchange.
-Depend on the purpose, the amount of money you can exchange will vary.
+At the airport exchange places, it’s simple and convenient; you give them your currency, and you receive back what it is worth in Vietnam Dong.
+The bank will require your passport and airline ticket and also inquire about the purpose of your currency exchange.
+The amount of money you can exchange will vary depending on the purpose.
 Gold shops are also as simple and as fast as airport exchange places.
-They work on a ‘’cash in cash out’’ basis.
-You give them money and they exchange it for you immediately without any needs of documents, much like the airport exchange places.
+They work on a ‘’cash in, cash out’’ basis.
+You give them money, and they exchange it for you immediately without needing documents, much like the airport exchange places.

-At the ATM, you can use your debit or credit card to withdraw your money.
+You can use your debit or credit card at the ATM to withdraw your money.
 The dispensed money will be in Viet Nam Dong.
-However, this should be used as a last resort for various reasons like high withdrawal fee (around 1 to 3 percent), low maximum withdrawal limit (VND 2,000,000 per day).
-Foreign banks like HSBC, Standard Chartered, CitiBank have a higher maximum withdrawal limit but still with the accommodating high fee.
+However, this should be used as a last resort for various reasons like a high withdrawal fee (around 1 to 3 percent), and a low maximum withdrawal limit (VND 2,000,000 per day).
+Foreign banks like HSBC, Standard Chartered, and CitiBank have a higher maximum withdrawal limit but still have an accommodating high fee.

-Money is extremely necessary when traveling.
+Money is vital when traveling.
 Money is no light business either.
 We hope this article will serve you well in your journey to Ho Chi Minh City.
-Feel free to ask us any questions regarding this matter in the comment section below, we will try our best to answer you.
-And check out our tours in Ho Chi Minh City for a safe travel plan that might alleviate your headache concerning money matters.
+Feel free to ask us any questions in the comment section below.
+We will try our best to answer you.
+Check out our tours in Ho Chi Minh City for a safe travel plan that might alleviate your headache concerning money matters.